YourTV

-YourTV was a television channel owned by Fox Networks Group, a unit of Walt Disney Direct-to-Consumer and International.
+YourTV was a British television channel owned by Fox Networks Group, a unit of Walt Disney Direct-to-Consumer and International.
 It began broadcasting on 1 October 2015 in the United Kingdom and Ireland.

 History

 On 3 September 2015, Fox International Channels announced they were going to launch a new, free-to-air channel in the UK.
 YourTV promised "sensational real-life stories, irresistible experiences and thrilling tales".

 The channel launched on 1 October 2015 on Freeview, YouView, Freesat and Sky.
 It launched on Virgin Media on channel 218 on 21 July 2018.
 YourTV +1 was also launched on 1 October 2015 on Freeview channel 78 but only broadcast for a couple of hours.
 It moved to 73 a while later before being removed.
 YourTV continued its programming as a regular channel.
 However, in 2019, Disney decided to consolidate YourTV's programming into the main Fox channel's schedule, with the channel closing down at 12pm on 27 September 2019 with its Sky slot being taken by Sky Two.